 Students will learn to identify and write scientific hypotheses.

-Students will practice quantitative writing.
+Students will practice quantitative and evidence-based writing.

 Students will use quantitative information to help form and support an argument.

 Students will understand, describe, and discuss the way that science influences politics and policy.

 Students will understand, describe, and discuss the process of scientific discovery, using the development of climate science as an example.

 Grades will be based on a variety of assessments including in-class group work, homework based on reading case studies, discussion and presentation, exams.